/

 Device safety

-Numerous security settings can be made for the greatest possible protection of the devices against unauthorised access, among others:
+Numerous security settings can be made to ensure maximum protection of the devices against unauthorized access, including

 • Encryption of data on hard disks